-3.34.2.2.
+3.33.2.2.
 PropertyResolver

-As usual Camel provides a pluggable mechanism which to allows 3rd part provide Camel their own resolver to lookup properties. provides а default implementation org.apache.camel.component.properties.DefaultPropertiesResolver which is capable of loading properties from the file system, classpath or Registry.
+As usual Camel provides a pluggable mechanism which allows 3rd part to provide their own resolver to lookup properties.
+Camel provides a default implementation org.apache.camel.component.properties.DefaultPropertiesResolver which is capable of loading properties from the file system, classpath or Registry.
 You can prefix the locations with either: